-It is at most important to keep multiple backups of your WordPress site.
-In case the website is compromised or any plugin update breaks your site, WordPress backups can help you restore it quickly.
+It is most important to keep multiple backups of your WordPress site.
+If the website is compromised or any plugin update breaks your site, WordPress backups can help you restore it quickly.

-Mainly, a WordPress site consists of three important parts, the database, user-created files such as plugins, themes, and uploaded files, and finally the WordPress core files.
+A WordPress site mainly consists of three important parts: the database, user-created files such as plugins, themes, uploaded files, and finally, the WordPress core files.

 If anyone of these three parts is missing or corrupted, the website will not function properly or will not function at all.
 When we create a backup, we create a backup of the site database and the user-created files.
 WordPress core files can be downloaded and installed separately.